 If the VR2181, Transportation Log for recurring transportation is not turned in, or if it is determined that the funds were not used for their intended purpose, VR Manager review and approval is required before additional transportation payments can be authorized or any new service authorizations for transportation are issued.

-VR Manager review and approval are required for any additional bus passes that exceed 6 calendar months.

 C-1402-4: Nonrecurring Transportation

 Nonrecurring transportation is a onetime advance payment to the private carrier for transportation that is necessary for the customer to participate in a single VR assessment or IPE service.